Sophie Germain: Germain in popular culture

 Germain was referenced and quoted in David Auburn's 2001 play Proof.
 The protagonist is a young struggling female mathematician, Catherine, who found great inspiration in the work of Germain.
 Germain was also mentioned in John Madden's film adaptation of the same name in a conversation between Catherine (Gwyneth Paltrow) and Hal (Jake Gyllenhaal).

 In the fictional work "The Last Theorem" by Arthur C. Clarke and Frederik Pohl, Sophie Germain was credited with inspiring the central character, Ranjit Subramanian, to solve Fermat's Last Theorem.

-A new musical about Sophie Germain's life, entitled The Limit, premiered at VAULT Festival in London, 2019.
+A musical about Sophie Germain's life, entitled The Limit, premiered at VAULT Festival in London, 2019.